Today's Articles

 *Harold Dow was born on this date in 1947.
 He was a Black television news journalist.

 Harold Dow was born in Hackensack, New Jersey.
-He graduated from the University of Nebraska at Omaha and was a member of Kappa Alpha Psi Fraternity, Inc. He was the first Black news journalist on television in the state of Nebraska as a reporter, co-anchor, and talk-show host for KETV-TV in Omaha, Nebraska.
-From there Dow anchored and reported at Theta Cable TV in Santa Monica, California.
+He graduated from the University of Nebraska at Omaha and was a Kappa Alpha Psi Fraternity, Inc member.
+He was the first Black news journalist on television in the state of Nebraska as a reporter, co-anchor, and talk-show host for KETV-TV in Omaha, Nebraska.
+From there, Dow anchored and reported at Theta Cable TV in Santa Monica, California.

 In 1990, Dow became a correspondent for the CBS TV investigative news series 48 Hours.
 In January 1988.
 He had been a contributing correspondent for 48 Hours on Crack Street, the critically acclaimed 1986 documentary that led to the single-topic weekly news magazine.
 Dow conducted the first network interview for 48 Hours with O. J. Simpson following the murders of his ex-wife Nicole Brown Simpson and her friend Ron Goldman.

-A resident of Upper Saddle River, New Jersey, Harold Dow died from complications of asthma on August 21, 2010, at a New Jersey hospital.
+A resident of Upper Saddle River, New Jersey, Harold Dow, died from asthma complications on August 21, 2010, at a New Jersey hospital.
 He was married to Kathy Dow.
 They had three children; Danica, Joelle, and David.

 to be a Journalist or Reporter